microsoft/vstest-docs/RFCs/0018-Skip-Default-Extensions.md

 This note outlines the proposed changes for adding option for skipping lookup and initialization of default extensions.

 ## Motivation
-In addition to test adapters provided via TestAdaptersPaths, test platform requires default adapters present in Extensions folder.
-This folder lies where vstest.console.exe lies.
-Even if default extensions can't run/discover tests, we still pass test assembly to default extensions and thus increase adapter lookup and initialization cost.
+In addition to test adapters provided via TestAdaptersPaths, test platform loads default adapters present in Extensions folder.
+This folder is present alongside vstest.console.exe.
+Even for test sources where default extensions can't run/discover tests, we still pass test source assembly to them, this causes both increase adapter lookup, their initialization cost, & adds overhead to execution time.

-Example: Default extensions can't run/discover XUnit tests, still we initialize default adapters and pass test assembly to them.
-Thus we
+Example: Default extensions can't run/discover XUnit tests, still testplatform initializes default adapters and pass XUnit test assemblies to them.

 ## Proposed Changes
 1. Design mode clients can skip default extensions by setting TestPlatformOptions.SkipDefaultExtensions as true.